bSI-InfraRoom/MVD-Infra-Test-Instructions/E2a-TRST/TSLC/README.md

 :zap: **This is a test-driven process: refer to the [Validation Criteria](#Validation-Criteria) to understand what is required by the test** :zap:

 ## Itemised Roots
-*This section lists the primary entities and concept templates being validated by this test instruction, these are listed to understand the scope of the data entities being addressed. this is the documentation of the data placed within BIMQ*

 The Test instruction addresses the import and export of the following IFC Entities & Concept Templates:

-:construction: under construction :construction:

 <details><summary>IFC Entities</summary>

-These entities represent a test-specific subset of the wider AbRV_Ex exchange and the overall AbRV MVD. **The scope of the test shall not be used as a definitive scope of the exchange, or of the entire MVD.**
+These entities represent a test-specific subset of the wider AbRV_E2a exchange and the overall AbRV MVD. **The scope of the test shall not be used as a definitive scope of the exchange, or of the MVD**

 - Model setup
   - *IfcProject*